julienherrero/awesome-list/README.md

 - [fornewid/material-motion-compose](https://github.com/fornewid/material-motion-compose) - Material Motion for Jetpack Compose and Compose Multiplatform
 - [futuredapp/donut](https://github.com/futuredapp/donut) - Doughnut-like graph view capable of displaying multiple datasets with assignable colors
 - [futuredapp/sheet-happens](https://github.com/futuredapp/sheet-happens) - Gradle plugin for generating Android / KMP string resources from Google Spreadsheets.
+- [gautam84/Foodike](https://github.com/gautam84/Foodike) - 🍔 Foodike is a simple, easy-to-use food delivery app.
+It is built using Android-Jetpack Compose and is built on the principle of MVVM with Modern Android Architecture Components.
 - [getspherelabs/blahblah](https://github.com/getspherelabs/blahblah) - Blah-Blah generates fake data for robust testing and developmental purposes
 - [getspherelabs/buildable](https://github.com/getspherelabs/buildable) - Buildable is a code generation tool that automates the creation of mappers, factories, and state classes for Kotlin
 - [gmazzo/gradle-buildconfig-plugin](https://github.com/gmazzo/gradle-buildconfig-plugin) - A plugin for generating BuildConstants for any kind of Gradle projects: Java, Kotlin, Groovy, etc. Designed for KTS scripts.